napierala/CinemaCodeChallenge/README.md

 - Security: Usually oauth tokens with https are used as authentication but for the sake of this challenge a simple basic authentication was used which of course needs https.
 Many times https is done via other mechanism like haproxy to keep things simple and avoid the self-signed certificate problems https was omitted.
 - Currency: Only one currency is assumed in this app.
 - Cinema: Even though the requirements only state a single cinema, supporting from the beginning many cinemas will mean a lot less changes when the client opens more cinemas.
-- Tests: unit tests were made only for the truly non-spring code - builders, to test the full functionalities' integration tests that start the app were made.
+- Tests: Unit tests were made only for the truly non-spring code - builders, to test the full functionalities' integration tests that start the app were made.
 Tests with mocks(@WebMvcTest, @DataJpaTest, etc.) should also be made but in this challenge they were omitted.
+- Endpoints: Basic endpoints have been added, for a real production application a couple more would have been needed: movie list/adding/update, cinema list/adding/update etc.

 ## Prerequisites:
 - maven installed.